redhat-developer/kam/docs/journey/day2/README.md

 CD Pipeline is triggered and run successfully.
 ![cd-pipelines-success.png](img/pipeline-success.png)

-New Application is deployed by ArgoCD successfully.
+New Application is deployed by Argo CD successfully.
 ![argocd.png](img/argocd.png)

 Make a change to your application source, the `bus` repo from the example, it